Suggestion for handheld GPS

 Dedicated GPS devices like Garmin are said to be designed for accuracy in challenging conditions, i.e. where getting a satellite ‘fix’ is difficult - like in tall dense forests and below & between high-rise buildings (neither of which are on my SOTA routes).
 Whenever I test the accuracy of my phone’s GPS by zooming in the display to maximum whilst standing next to an unambiguous feature in the landscape, the GPS spot is, ahem, spot on.

-This is way more accurate than the traditional method ‘I grew up on’ of finding your position on a map by taking bearings of at least two known landmarks and plotting them on the map.
+This is way more accurate than the traditional method ‘I grew up on’ of finding your position on a paper map by taking bearings of at least two known landmarks and plotting them on the map.
 Depending on various factors this is usually within 100m, which is fine for most navigation especially if there are features on the map you can confirm are nearby.

 And actually, in most of the UK there are usually so many landscape features (stonewalls, crags, farm buildings, etc) marked on the OS 1:25k paper map you can often navigate the entire route without using a compass.